anasalqoyyum/anasalqoyyum/README.md

 </div>

 Hey, my name is Anas Alqoyyum.
 I'm a Software Engineer mostly focuses on Frontend Engineer in which primarily revolves around `React` and `TypeScript`.
 Other than
 Frontend stuff, I also have a bit of experience in `Golang`.
-To be honest, I realize that I'm a bit unexposed or uneducated to a Compiled Languages, only as far as using it during my time as a student in University.
-It makes me feel a bit inferior and that's the primary reason why I decided to learn `Golang`
-(and it's been fun), hopefully in the near-future `Golang` became something that I would use as much as `TypeScript`.

 Even though my final project is revolving around Machine Learning titled **`"YOLOv4 Algorithm Implementation Based on Darknet and Optical Character Recognition on Vehicle License Plate Detection"`**.
 Even though it was good but I felt that it wasn't good enough and I always felt like that my effort was lacking and thinking back I could do better but what done is done.
 BUT, I still have a somewhat small interest in that field who knows maybe when I'm bored with Frontend stuff I'll move to that field.
 The future is unknown and filled with many possibilities.